Yamaha positions the enhancement of corporate governance as an important management issue, and is taking proactive steps to strengthen it.

 Basic Concept of the Internal Control System

-Yamaha has established an internal control system pursuant to Japan’s Company Law and the Enforcement Regulations of the Company Law.
-Along with the pursuit of optimal corporate governance for enhancing both corporate value and the Yamaha brand, the Company endeavors to qualitatively enhance the internal control system, in recognition that doing so will improve the efficiency of business activities, increase the trustworthiness of Yamaha’s accounting and financial data, and lead to stronger compliance, asset soundness, and risk management capabilities.
+Yamaha has established an internal control system pursuant to Japan’s Companies Act and the Enforcement Regulations of the Companies Act.
+Yamaha seeks to achieve optimal corporate governance in order to raise corporate value and the Yamaha brand image.
+At the same time, the Company works to improve the internal control system to raise business efficiency, increase the dependability of Yamaha’s accounting and financial data, and strengthen compliance, asset soundness, and risk management capabilities.

 Further, Yamaha established the Group Management Charter to clarify Group management policies.
 Also, divisions with jurisdiction over subsidiaries are responsible for providing proper guidance and assistance with management in Group companies under their jurisdiction based on Group company management rules and regulations.
 Subsidiaries shall confer and consult in advance with said divisions, while administrative divisions of Yamaha Corporation shall support this process.

 Yamaha has developed and put into operation internal controls for financial reporting based on implementation standards for internal control reporting systems （Financial Instruments and Exchange Law）.
 We will maintain and more firmly establish this internal control system to ensure the reliability of our financial reporting.